vallettea/koala/README.md

 ** You will find more examples and sample excel files in the directory `examples`.**

 #### Detect alive
-To check if you have "alive pointers", i.e, pointer functions that have one of your inputs as argument, you can use:
+To check if you have "alive pointers", i.e., pointer functions that have one of your inputs as argument, you can use:

 ```
 sp.detect_alive(inputs = [...], outputs = [...])